Mental health nurse: job description

 - liaising with doctors, social workers and other professionals

-- assessing treatment success at case conferences/ meetings
+- assessing treatment success at case conferences and meetings

 - writing and updating patient records.